Clinical Relevance of Lipoprotein(a) in Young Acute Myocardial Infarction: STEMI vs. NSTEMI

 Abstract

-The incidence of acute myocardial infarction (AMI) in young adults has been steadily rising, emphasizing the need for new biomarkers to improve risk stratification.
-Lipo-protein(a) (Lp(a)), a genetically determined lipoprotein with pro-atherogenic and pro-thrombotic properties, has gained increasing attention in this context.
-Our findings show that elevated Lp(a) levels are significantly more common in young patients with AMI compared with healthy controls.
-Importantly, Lp(a) ≥30 mg/dL was strongly associated with multivessel coronary artery disease in NSTEMI, conferring more than a fourfold increased risk.
-In STEMI, its effect was weaker and largely influenced by concomitant factors such as diabetes and elevated LDL cholesterol.
-These results underline key pathophysiological differences between infarct phe-notypes and position Lp(a) as a particularly relevant biomarker in young NSTEMI pa-tients.
-Systematic assessment of Lp(a) may enhance coronary risk stratification and support more tailored secondary prevention strategies.
+Background: The incidence of acute myocardial infarction (AMI) in young adults has been steadily rising, emphasizing the need for new biomarkers to improve risk stratification.
+Lipoprotein(a) (Lp(a)), a genetically determined lipoprotein with pro-atherogenic and pro-thrombotic properties, has gained increasing attention in this context.
+Methods: We evaluated serum Lp(a) levels in young patients with AMI and compared them with healthy controls.
+Associations between elevated Lp(a) levels (≥30 mg/dL) and coronary artery disease patterns were analyzed separately for STEMI and NSTEMI presentations.
+Results: Elevated Lp(a) levels were significantly more common in young patients with AMI compared with healthy controls.
+Importantly, Lp(a) ≥ 30 mg/dL was strongly associated with multivessel coronary artery disease in NSTEMI, conferring more than a fourfold increased risk.
+In STEMI, the effect was weaker and largely influenced by concomitant factors such as diabetes and elevated LDL cholesterol.
+Conclusions: These findings highlight key pathophysiological differences between infarct phenotypes and position Lp(a) as a particularly relevant biomarker in young NSTEMI patients.
+The systematic assessment of Lp(a) may enhance coronary risk stratification and support more tailored secondary prevention strategies.

 Article activity feed